Eli Dershwitz

 In 2014, Dershwitz won the US Men's Saber National Championship, becoming the youngest US senior men's saber championship holder.
 Dershwitz then won the 2015 Junior World Fencing Championships in saber, becoming the inaugural U.S. men's saber fencer to win a world title.
-He is a four-time Pan-American Championship title holder, and the 2015 Pan American Games champion in saber.
+He is a five-time Pan-American Championship title holder, and the 2015 Pan American Games champion in saber.
 Dershwitz competed in fencing at the 2016 Summer Olympics.
 He returned to Harvard University as a sophomore, winning individual saber in the 2017 NCAA Fencing Championship and as a junior in the 2018 NCAA Fencing Championship.
-He won a silver medal in saber at the 2018 World Fencing Championships.

 He was ranked #1 in the United States as of February 2018, and was ranked #1 in the world as of July 2018.
 He was the youngest saber fencer among the world's top 25.

+He won a silver medal in saber at the 2018 World Fencing Championships.
+He won the gold medal in saber at the 2023 World Fencing Championships.

+Dershwitz represented the United States at the 2024 Summer Olympics in Paris, France, in the Men's sabre and Men's team sabre on July 27 and 31, 2024.